-Utility (Existing service) Minimum horizontal clearance for new pipe size ≤DN 300 (mm) Minimum vertical clearance (1) (mm)
+Utility (Existing service) Minimumhorizontalclearance for new pipe size≤DN 300(mm) Minimum vertical clearance (1) (mm)

-Gas mains 300(2) 150
+Gas mains 300 (2) 150

-Telecommunication conduits and cables 300 (2) 150
+Telecommunication conduits and cables 300(2) 150

 Electricity conduits and cables 500 225

-Drains 300(2) 150
+Drains 300 (2) 150

 Water mains 1000 (3) /600 500

-Table 5-6 Clearances between wastewater mains and laterals and other underground services
+Table 7-6 Clearances between wastewater mains and laterals and other underground services

-- (1) Vertical clearances apply when wastewater pipes and other underground services cross one another, except in the case of water mains when a vertical separation shall always be maintained, even when the wastewater pipe and water main are parallel.
-The wastewater pipe should always be located below the water main to minimise the possibility of backflow contamination in the event of a main break. - (2) Clearances can be further reduced to 150 mm for distances up to 2 m when passing installations such as poles, pits, and small structures, providing the structure is not destabilised in the process. - (3) When the wastewater pipe is at the minimum vertical clearance below the water main (500 mm) maintain a minimum horizontal clearance of 1000 mm.
-This minimum horizontal clearance can be progressively reduced to 600 mm as the vertical clearance increases to 750 mm.
+(1) Vertical clearances apply when wastewater pipes and other underground services cross one another, except in the case of water mains when a vertical separation shall always be maintained, even when the wastewater pipe and water main are parallel.
+The wastewater pipe should always be located below the water main to minimise the possibility of backflow contamination in the event of a main break.

+Utility (Exist , ing service) Minimum horizontal clearance for new pipe size ≤DN 300 (mm) Minimum (mm) vertical clearance (1) (2) Clearances can be further reduced to 150 mm for distances up to 2 m when passing installations such as poles, pits, and small structures, providing the structure is not destabilised in the process (3) When the wastewate mm) maintain a minim can be progressively r r pipe is at the minimum verti- num horizontal clearance of 10 educed to 600 mm as the ver cal clearanc 00 mm.
+This r tical clearanc e below the w ninimum horizo ce increases to vater main (500 ontal clearance o 750 mm.

-7.3.7.10 Clearance From Structures
+7.3.7.10 Clearance from Structures